limkokhole/pinterest-downloader/README.md

                            reordered as you see in the webpage which possible newer images reorder below local highest Pin ID image and missed unless fetch all pages.
-      -ua, --update-all     Update all in current directory.
-Only Options other than -c, -j, and -rs will ignore. -c must same if provided previously or else filename not same will re- download.
+      -ua, --update-all     Update all in current directory recursively.
+Options other than -c, -j, and -rs will ignore. -c must same if provided previously or else filename not same will re-download.
 Not recommend to use -c at all.

       -es, --exclude-section
                                 Exclude sections if download from username or board.
       -ps HTTPS_PROXY, --https-proxy HTTPS_PROXY